cecois/eolapp/_posts/2016-03-22-cv-portfolio.md

 MIT Lincoln Laboratory is a federally-funded research and development center that "applies advanced technology to problems of national security."
 As such, they take security very seriously and my work there cannot be made public.
 I can say, however, that my primary objective when I started in 2012 was to build a system for the storage, search, discovery, and delivery of spatial data.
 Which I did - with <a href="https://www.mongodb.com/">MongoDB</a> and [PostGIS](http://postgis.net/) on the back end and [Apache Solr](http://lucene.apache.org/solr/), [GeoServer](http://geoserver.org/), [GeoWebcache](http://geowebcache.org/) in the middle, I wrote an API (first in [Slim](http://www.slimframework.com/), then [Kohana](https://kohanaframework.org/)) that I also happen to consume with a single-page web app written primarily against [BackboneJS](backbonejs.com) (but with other fun stuff such as [Bootstrap](http://getbootstrap.com/), [Leaflet](http://leafletjs.com), [Handlebars](http://handlebarsjs.com/), all that hip stuff).
 There are numerous third-party APIs and projects in there as well (e.g. [Freebase](https://www.freebase.com/), [D3.js](https://d3js.org/), [MapQuest](http://open.mapquestapi.com/), [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Main_Page), [CloudMade](http://cloudmade.com/)).
 The result is beautiful, clean, and a success for my sector - given interest from the Lab community, I have begun work that will couple the lightweight web GUI with powerful grid computing resources at MITLL in order to support additional features.

 I do wish I could show it off (it's pretty!), but I cannot.
-Here is some alternate evidence of how truly great (I think) I am:
+There are other projects, too, that evidence a growing and diversifying skill set - an API in Node that brokers map routing (against data in PostGIS+pgRouting); a MongoDB Map/Reduce workflow that summarizes and reports on many millions of archival records; numerous ad hoc web apps designed to visualize this or that data problem or to deliver data found on behalf of a lab researcher - but these, too, cannot be copied or distributed.
+Some personal projects can, though:

 ### Purdue Tenure Doc
 First of all, here is a document left over from a successful bid for tenure at Purdue University.
 It is a prose case that argues my value to the overall strategic mission of Purdue at that time as well as the specific objectives of Purdue University Libraries.
 It is included here because it might provide some context and exposition for how a nominal librarian might come to be a teacher/developer/sysadmin.